 |

-I understand that my Zeiss U.S. Navy 7x50 Mark XXXV Mod 1 binoculars were made for a 1926 contract of several thousand binoculars by the U.S. Mavy to Carl Zeiss Germany, and that my example is as originally delivered by Zeiss.
+I understand that my Zeiss U.S. Navy 7x50 Mark XXXV Mod 1 binoculars were made for a 1926 contract of several thousand binoculars by the U.S. Navy to Carl Zeiss Germany, and that my example is as originally delivered by Zeiss.
 All these binoculars had no serial number.
 Some binoculars from this contract were later modified by National Instrument Co of Houston Texas, and some by |

 |

 Ajax Engineering Co.
-Chicago, but all of the modified Mk 35 Mk 1 binoculars have various additional markings.
-Info. credit Frank Lagorio/ Flickr postings. |
+Chicago, but all of the modified Mk 35 Mk 1 binoculars have various additional markingsthat this example does not.
+Info. credit Frank Lagorio/ Flickr |